electrode-io/electrode/docs/overview/why-use-electrode.md

 **Electrode Core** provides a set of modules that get you started with a simple, consistent structure that follows modern best practices.
 When you're ready to take your app into production, Electrode automatically deploys to your favorite cloud provider.

-**Electrode Modules** improve performance, efficiency, and security by adding features like [above the fold rendering](/chapter1/advanced/stand-alone-modules/above-the-fold-rendering.md), [configuration management](/chapter1/advanced/stand-alone-modules/confippet.md), and [cross-site request forgery protection](/chapter1/advanced/stand-alone-modules/stateless-csrf-validation.md).
+**Electrode Modules** improve performance, efficiency, and security by adding features like [above the fold rendering](../chapter1/advanced/stand-alone-modules/above-the-fold-rendering.md), [configuration management](../chapter1/advanced/stand-alone-modules/confippet.md), and [stateless cross-site request forgery protection](../chapter1/advanced/stand-alone-modules/stateless-csrf-validation.md).
 These modules can even be used with your existing React/Node.js application—so there's no need to migrate to Electrode Core.

-**Electrode Tools** help [organize](/chapter1/advanced/powerful-electrode-tools/electrode-explorer.md) reusable components and [optimize large JavaScript bundles](/chapter1/advanced/powerful-electrode-tools/electrify.md).
+**Electrode Tools** help [organize](../chapter1/advanced/powerful-electrode-tools/electrode-explorer.md) reusable components and [optimize large JavaScript bundles](../chapter1/advanced/powerful-electrode-tools/electrify.md).
 Like the modules, our tools can be used with any React/Node.js app.

 ### Future Investment